Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/slideshowtransition/getspeed/_index.md

 ---
 title: getSpeed
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/slideshowtransition/getspeed/
+url: /php-java/aspose.slides/slideshowtransition/getspeed/
 ---

-## getSpeed()  function
+## getSpeed()  method

  Specifies the transition speed that is to be used when transitioning from the current slide to the next.
  Read/write  TransitionSpeed.

-### Result
+### Returns
 int